 I have a degree in Humanities with Literature and have always enjoyed reading, especially the great writers of the 19th Century, such as Charles Dickens and Thomas Hardy.
 A great deal of my working life has been spent teaching English and maths to young people in the workplace.
 Frequently I have found myself trying to pass on my love of the classics to people who were born in the 21st Century.
 It's been a hard task but if I have imparted even the tiniest bit of enthusiasm, then I feel I have achieved something.

 I have done many different jobs in my working life, from nursing to shelf filling and everything in-between!
 Having lived long enough now, I realise that life very rarely goes to plan.
-'The Glass Bulldog' was my first novel but 'A Ha'penny Will Do' is due out in 2021, again based on the true stories of my ancestors.
+'The Glass Bulldog' was my first novel but 'A Ha'penny Will Do' will be published on January 31st 2022, again based on the true stories of my ancestors.
 I feel the lives of ordinary people can be just as sad, funny, dramatic and interesting as anyone famous.
 We are all just struggling to survive.

 My writing takes place anywhere and everywhere, even whilst sitting in the car.
 I find driving is a great way to free the mind and inspire the imagination, and I've often had to pull over in order to get stuff down on paper.
 I always write the first draft by hand, as I think better that way, then redraft and amend it as I type it up.